Ownership Mental Model

 Drop

-When the owner goes out of scope, the value is dropped and its memory is reclaimed immediately.
-Not "eventually, when the GC gets around to it."
-Right now, at a known point in the program.
+When the owner goes out of scope, the value is dropped and its memory reclaimed at once.
+Not "eventually, whenever the GC gets around to it."
+Now, at a point you can name in the source.

 [fn process []